Divu9696/Assignments/README.md

 # Assignments
-This is my Assignments Repo
+This is my Assignments Repo.
+Author - Divyanshu Singh